AgoraIO/Docs-Source/cloud-recording/get-started/getstarted.md

 # Replace <appid> with the App ID of your Agora project
 # Replace <resourceid> with the resource ID obtained through the acquire method
 # Replace <sid> with the sid obtained through the start method
-# Replace "<mode>" with "individual" for individual recording or "composite" for composite recording
+# Replace "<mode>" with "raw" for individual recording or "composite" for composite recording
 curl --location --request GET 'https://api.agora.io/v1/apps/<appid>/cloud_recording/resourceid/<resourceid>/sid/<sid>/mode/<mode>/query' \
 # Replace <Authorization> with the Base64-encoded credential in basic HTTP authentication
 --header 'Authorization: Basic <Authorization>' \